krazylek/trim-dates/README.md

 ```

-# Timezones
+# timezones

-## The problem
+## the problem

 JavaScript only know use current local timezone.
-For example, executed in +11:00 timezone, the previous example would returns
+For example, executed in +11:00 timezone, the previous example would return:

 ``` js
 var day = new Date('2017-01-01')